jpburgess/VBA_Challenge/README.md

 # VBA Challenge

 ## Overview
 The purpose of this challenge was to demonstrate the usefulness of refactoring code.
-To demonstrate this we made a vba macro that analyzes data for a few stocks and our client liked it so much they want to use it for analyzing the entire stock market over a few years.
-Our original code completes the intended objective but it is very ineffectient and will run too slowly for our clients large dataset.
+To demonstrate this, we made a VBA macro that analyzes data for a few stocks and our client liked it so much they want to use it for analyzing the entire stock market over a few years.
+Our original code completes the intended objective, but it is very inefficient and will run too slowly for our client’s large dataset.

 ## Results

 ### Background of the dataset
 ![image](https://user-images.githubusercontent.com/54948382/124210633-c4c54680-dab9-11eb-9bdf-644902c39264.png)

 There are 12 total tickers and 3k+ lines in this Excel file.

 ### Original code
 In the original code we loop over the entire file but only collect the relevant information of one ticker at a time.
-This gets the job done but will be too inefficent to be used on larger datasets with many tickers.
+This gets the job done but will be too inefficient to be used on larger datasets with many tickers.

      For i = 0 To 11
        ticker = tickers(i)